 Its body and design remind me of some cameras I’ve used.

-As I have discovered, The G5 X Mark II looks not only familiar to anyone who has seen Canon’s G7 X lineup but also shares many design elements with Sony’s RX100-series.
+I have discovered that The G5 X Mark II looks familiar to anyone who has seen Canon’s G7 X lineup and shares many design elements with Sony’s RX100-series.

 They even have a comparable number of direct control points (except for the G5 X II’s dedicated exposure comp dial).
 However, the Canon buttons and dials give me more feedback when I use them.

-If you’ve read my previous reviews, you’ll know that I prefer lightweight and small cameras that I can carry with me all day.
+If you’ve read my previous reviews, I prefer lightweight, tiny cameras I can carry all day.

 And the size and weight are probably the first things I look for in a camera, regardless of what type of photography I want to do.